Cumulocity-IoT/c8y-docs/content/terms-and-conditions/service-level-bundle/platform-sla.md

 {{< product-c8y-iot >}} is a comprehensive Internet of Things (IoT) platform designed to enable seamless connectivity, management, analysis and control of IoT devices.
 This agreement defines the service level of {{< product-c8y-iot >}} Software-as-a-Service operated by {{< company-c8y >}}. {{< product-c8y-iot >}} Software-Operated-as-a-Service and {{< product-c8y-iot >}} Edge are outside the scope of this agreement.

-The agreement applies solely to the base platform.
+The agreement applies solely to the base platform excluding optional features or feature not in general availability.
 Optional features outside the base platform may require a separate service-level agreement.
 For custom applications developed using the Microservice Hosting functionality, please refer to the [Microservices hosting service-level agreement](/microservice-sdk/microservices-sla/).

 ### Service features